wp-plugins/akismet/readme.txt

 = 3.0.3 =

+* Fix for sending the wrong data to delete_comment action that could have prevented old spam comments from being deleted.
 * Added a filter to disable logging of Akismet debugging information.
+* Added a filter for the maximum comment age when deleting old spam comments.
+* Added a filter for the number per batch when deleting old spam comments.
 * Removed the "Check for Spam" button from the Spam folder.

 = 3.0.2 =